-This 10-day Galápagos Wildlife Cruise Tour will allow you to experience the exceptional wildlife of Galapagos up close on board an 8-day cruise on one of the very best yachts in Galapagos in its price category in the company of an expert naturalist with an extensive natural history knowledge and looked after by a friendly and professional crew.
+This 10-day Galápagos Wildlife Cruise is a moderate-paced trip available on request.
+This wildlife cruise around the Galápagos Islands will allow you to experience the exceptional wildlife up close on board an 8-day cruise on one of the very best yachts in Galapagos in its price category in the company of an expert naturalist with extensive natural history knowledge and looked after by a friendly and professional crew.

 We passionately believe that on board a small yacht is the best way to experience Galapagos at its most wild and pure.
 Being onboard a small yacht for up to a maximum of 16 guests, with comfortable cabins and private bathrooms, makes it a much more intimate and authentic experience with nature than the larger vessels.

 Most of your travel is done at night, which means you wake up each morning in a different wildlife-rich visitor site and then have the best parts of the day to enjoy the resident fauna and unique natural features that each visitor site has.
 From breeding boobies to diving marine iguanas, from flightless cormorants to giant tortoises, each day brings something new.